 What you do:

-- Children can now cut open all of the loop holes on each side.
+- Students can now cut open all of the loop holes on each side.

-- Have students spread the yarn apart and fluff to create an even snowball look all around!
+- Have them spread the yarn apart and fluff it out to create an even snowball look all around!